br3ndonland/R-proteomics-Nrf1/README.md

 ## Instructions

+### Run online with binder

+- [Binder](https://mybinder.org/) turns GitHub repositories into reproducible computing environments.
+It uses code and dependency files to create Docker images that run in web browsers.
+- Binder supports using R + RStudio, with libraries pinned to a specific snapshot on [MRAN](https://mran.microsoft.com/documents/rro/reproducibility).
+Binder provides a [GitHub repo](https://github.com/binder-examples/r) as an example

+### Run locally

+- The files in this repository can also be run with RStudio and JupyterLab locally.
 - Install [Anaconda](https://www.anaconda.com/) (including Python and JupyterLab by default).
 I install Anaconda by direct download, instead of from a Homebrew Cask, for proper configuration of the command prompt.
 - Install R and R essentials from the command line: